rockettheme/docs/Docs/joomla/templates/alerion/demo_module_3.md

 >> Any **mod_custom** (Custom HTML) modules are best handled using either RokPad or no editor as a WYSIWYG editor can cause issues with any code that exists in the **Custom Output** field.

->> The title of this module requires RokCandy in order to appear properly on the screen due to the `[span]` tags present in the title field.
-See the main [Recreate the Demo][recreate] page for additional instructions.

 ### Details
 ![][demo2]